juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_seaweedfs.md

 SeaweedFS can be used as an [object storage gateway](https://github.com/seaweedfs/seaweedfs/wiki/Gateway-to-Remote-Object-Storage), you can manually warm up specified data to local cache directory, while local modification is asynchronously uploaded to object storage.

 JuiceFS stores files in split form.
-Due to its architecture, it does not support serving as a cache for object storage.
+Due to its architecture, it does not support serving as a cache for object storage or a cache layer.
 However, the JuiceFS Enterprise Edition has a standalone feature to provide caching services for existing data in object storage, which is similar to SeaweedFS' object storage gateway.

 ### Trash